Global Supply Optimization & Material Aggregation

 Procurement optimization focuses on streamlining the entire procurement process, from supplier selection to contracts, demand forecasting, and inventory management to boost cost and performance.
 In general, optimization is the “how” of procurement.

-Strategic sourcing also covers the entire procurement process but focuses on the “what” “who” and “how much” of the decision-making process.
+Strategic sourcing takes this a step further, focusing on the “what,” “who,” and “how much” of the decision-making process.

-Material aggregation centers on the purchasing needs of various locations and facilities within an organization to enable higher volume purchases that result in cost advantages that individual locations could not achieve independently.
+Material aggregation centers on the purchasing needs of various locations and facilities within an organization.
+It enables higher-volume purchases, resulting in cost advantages that individual locations could not achieve independently.

 Bulk Purchasing Examples

-> In the petrochemical industry, procurement of raw materials accounts for 70-80% of downstream products (Lee, Chou, Huang, 2021).
-One study looked at butadiene (a bulk material for synthetic rubber used for shoes, tires, etc.).
+In the petrochemical industry, procurement of raw materials accounts for 70-80% of downstream products.
+One study looked at butadiene, a bulk material for synthetic rubber used in shoes and tires.
 The product price for this bulk material fluctuates with demand and economic and political events.
 The study calls for digital transformation tools to predict material use and to create a procurement decision.
 The result aims for material cost savings, risk mitigation of price volatility, better profit, steady supply, and operational efficiency.